 “Kṛṣṇa-nāma is like a cintāmaṇi (touchstone), it is beginningless and fully spiritual.
 Kṛṣṇa Himself and His Holy Name are one tattva.(2)

 (2) A touchstone can give anything.
 The touchstone of kṛṣṇa-nāma delivers dharma, artha, kāma and mokṣa (piety, wealth, sense-enjoyment and liberation) to those who have material desires, and for those without material desire it gives kṛṣṇa-prema.

 “The Holy Name is the form of pure consciousness.
 Its nature is that it is always liberated.
 The Name and the Names are non-different, and it is always transcendentally pure.

 e jaḍa jagate tāṅra akṣara ākāra

 rasa-rūpe rasikete sattva avatāra

-“Although the Holy Name descends into this mundane world in the form of syllables, it remains pure and is the very form of rasa which is tasted by rasikas (devotees who relish transcendetal mellows).
+“Although the Holy Name descends into this mundane world in the form of syllables, it remains pure and is the very form of rasa which is tasted by rasikas (those devotees who relish transcendental mellows).

 kṛṣṇa vastu haya cāri dharme paricita